-Note 13.-Line of Credit Agreement
+Line of Credit Agreement

-The Company had a \$4.0 million working capital line of credit agreement with a national bank that had an interest rate at a variable rate of one-month LIBOR plus 3.50%.
+The Company had a \$4.0 million working capital line of credit agreement, which was repaid in June 2015, with a national bank that had an interest rate at a variable rate of one-month LIBOR plus 3.50%.
 The line of credit was unsecured.
 Under the terms of the agreement, the Company and its subsidiaries were required to maintain various financial and other covenants.
 As previously discussed, in June 2015, the Company used approximately \$4.0 million of the proceeds from the Term Financing to fully satisfy the remaining amount due on the line of credit agreement and terminated the line.
-At December 31, 2014, the outstanding balance under the line of credit was \$4.0 million and was included in other liabilities on the consolidated balance sheets.